savvyh/holbertonschool-network/README.md

   - MAC Adress :
   - Website :
   - IP adress (IPv4 & IPv6) :
-  - The commande `netstat` : This command is use to display various information about current network connections.
+  - The command `netstat` is use to display various information about current network connections.
+  - The command `ping` is used to check network connectivity between two devices.
+Write the command `ping [options] [address_IP or domain_name]`:
+      * Checking network connectivity
+      * ICMP request
+      * "echo" or "pong" response
+      * Measuring response time
+      * Checking and monitoring server availability.
+      * The ping command will interpret the results.
+      * Option example : `-c` allows you to specify the number of packets to send.

 ### Authors 🧞‍♀️
 Sarah Boutier